BenAcord/AutoRpt/templates/training/pen-200-lab/report/00-execsummary.md

 # High-Level Summary

-I was tasked with performing an internal penetration test towards Offensive Security Exam.
+I was tasked with performing an internal penetration test towards Offensive Security course.
 An internal penetration test is a dedicated attack against internally connected systems.
-The focus of this test is to perform attacks, similar to those of a hacker and attempt to infiltrate Offensive Security's internal exam systems - the THINC.local domain.
+The focus of this test is to perform attacks, similar to those of a hacker and attempt to infiltrate Offensive Security's internal lab systems - the THINC.local domain.
 My overall objective was to evaluate the network, identify systems, and exploit flaws while reporting the findings back to Offensive Security.

 BOILERPLATE_VULNS_CHART